wendellwt/nvim/README.md

 ## starting over

-if you need to start over:
+if you need to start over, just move all current items aside:

 ```
     cd ~/.config/       ; mv nvim nvim_bad